chris31331/stick/README.md

 All messages contain the current round number (Unix epoch time).
 Delayed messages are discarded.

+## Round Leader

+One of the servers is the leader for each round.
+The choice of leader is deterministic, based which ```hash(leader address ++ round number)``` is lowest for the current round.
+All servers can calculate the leader's identity.
+This is Consistent Hashing (https://en.wikipedia.org/wiki/Consistent_hashing).

 ## Phase Zero

 Nothing happens in the first 100ms of each round.
 This slack is used to improve the probability of servers agreeing on the epoch time to near 100%.

 ## Phase One

-In this phase, one of the servers is the leader.
-The choice of leader is deterministic, based which ```hash(leader address ++ round number)``` is lowest for the current round.
-All servers can calculate the leader's identity.
-This is Convergent Hashing.

 ### Proto Consensus